Hiring a new employee is a cause for celebration. Congratulations!

 Make sure that you and other team members remain available to answer questions, help solve problems, and offer encouragement along the way.

 Your employees are your company’s most valuable asset.
-Invest in their training and development from the beginning, and you will reap long-term benefits.
+Train new employees and their development from the beginning and you will reap long-term benefits.